 I meet with many people to discuss their bankruptcy options and while most of these cases will work out perfectly for the client, some clients will often believe they are “ready” to file for bankruptcy when they may have created some potential issues for their case.
-They often will tell me they’ve “taken care of a few things” before meeting with me.
-This is a huge mistake.
-Before filing for bankruptcy or taking any financial actions, it’s important to make sure you are doing appropriate bankruptcy planning with an attorney to make sure your case will not run into any issues.
+They often will tell me they’ve “taken care of a few things”.
+Beware, there are some huge "no nos" before filing.

 1. Pay back family and friends – Often a person will try to “pay back” any friends or family before filing for bankruptcy.
 This is a huge mistake.
 Paying back an “insider”, such as a close friend or relative, will be considered a preferential payment to that insider and can open up that insider to being pursued by the bankruptcy Court.
 See my separate post about “preferential payments” for more.

 2. Pay off credit cards or other debts – Many times I will meet with people who have attempted to pay off a credit card before filing for bankruptcy with the intention of “keeping” that card.
 This can be a huge waste of money as most cards will be closed automatically upon the filing of your case regardless of whether there is a balance on the card or not.
 Please don’t waste your money trying to do this.
 This can also open up those creditors to the preferential payment issue discussed above.